 - Faculty can track assignment and reading completion.

 - Content is ADA compliant and will adjust to the individual’s needs.

 Note: It is always a good idea to go to class before purchasing any additional texts or items.
-Do not purchase the optional, loose-leaf textbook until you try the e-Text materials first (you may find the loose-leaf to be a waste of money).
+Do not purchase the optional, loose-leaf textbook until you try the e-Text materials first (you may find that you don’t need the loose-leaf).